charnley/rmsd/README.md

 ====

-The root-mean-square deviation (RMSD) is calculated, using Kabsch algorithm (1976) for rotation, between two Cartesian coordinates (.xyz) files.
+The root-mean-square deviation (RMSD) is calculated, using Kabsch algorithm (1976) for rotation, between two Cartesian coordinates (.xyz) or (.pdb) files.

 For more information please read [RMSD](http://en.wikipedia.org/wiki/Root-mean-square_deviation) and